stephensong/elementary/README.md

 ### Miscellany

 - Margins and padding are removed from all elements globally.
 - The vertical scrollbar is kept visible, even on pages with no vertical overflow.
-Custom scrollbars are implemented in WebKit browsers.
-- There are polyfills for IE's proprietary ``unselectable`` attribute, for the ``hidden`` attribute, and a partial polyfill for the new ``<template>`` element.
+- Custom scrollbars are implemented in WebKit browsers.

-Elementary CSS is compatible with modern web standards.
-No effort is made to deal with HTML elements that have been deprecated from the HTML5 specification, things like ``<acronym>`` and ``<center>``.
-New HTML elements that have been recently added to the specification but which are not yet widely supported, things like ``<menu>``, are also omitted.
+- There are polyfills for IE's proprietary ``unselectable`` attribute, for the ``hidden`` attribute, and a partial polyfill for the ``<template>`` element.

 ## Browsers